mrspeaker/moncroffe/README.md

 - Can get stuck in "born" state (close puter while game is playing)
 - Block add/remove not synced
 - escape html in innerHTML calls
-- server game keeps running even when no clients

 > other